marcmarinam/obsidian-fmp/Promotion justification/Doc.md

 - Consolidation of subservices in CEP Data Processor

 ## 2. Ownership Promotion
 You actively promote ownership of tools, systems, and processes within your team.
-- Suggested using Knip to clean up dead code to great results
-- Suggested using Turbo to manage the new CEP monorepo and converted the FMP inte

 ## 3. Long-term Thinking
 You look beyond short-term deliverables, helping the team manage their long-term responsibilities.